Can Automatic Car Washes Damage Your Car?

 Do, however, think twice about spray-on wax.
 This typically adds at least a couple bucks to the cost of the wash and while it doesn't hurt anything, it's no substitute for hand-applied polish/wax.
 Spray-on "wax" may provide a short-term gloss enhancement, but doesn't protect against UV sun damage the way hand-applied wax does.
 Ditto the cost of having an attendant spray Armor All (or a similar protectant) on your tires to make them shiny.
 The cost for this extra can be equivalent to the cost of buying an entire bottle of the stuff on your own.

 Wheel and tire cleaning is an exception; the heavy-duty cleaners used by the car wash do a great job of removing baked-on brake dust, etc., that can otherwise be a real chore to clean on your own, using over-the-counter cleaners, a hand brush and a hose.
-It's especially important to keep aluminum alloy wheels clean; brake dust can eventually permanently stain them if it's not regularly cleaned away.
+It's especially important to keep aluminum alloy wheels clean; brake dust can permanently stain wheels if it's not regularly cleaned away.

-Make sure your car's OK before you leave -- While many car washes will have a disclaimer posted that they are "not responsible for any damages that may occur" as a result of running your car through their wash, that doesn't mean you should automatically absolve them of any damage their equipment or personnel may have caused.
-If you notice something, ask to see the manager and point it out to him; whether "legally liable" or not, he may offer to fix the problem in the interest of customer relations.
-And even if he does not, you can still pursue the matter with a higher-up (such as the company headquarters, if the wash is a franchise, as many associated with big-name gas stations often are).
+And finally, make sure your car is OK before you leave.
+While many car washes will have a disclaimer posted that they are "not responsible for any damages that may occur" as a result of running your car through their wash, that doesn't mean you should automatically absolve them of any damage their equipment or personnel may have caused.
+If you notice something, ask to see the manager and point it out to him; whether legally liable or not, he may offer to fix the problem in the interest of customer relations.
+And even if he does not, you can still pursue the matter at a higher level (such as the company headquarters, if the carwash is a franchise).
 If you have a cell phone with a camera, use it to take a photo of the damage in order to support your claim.